fiorix/freegeoip/README.md

 A year later it moved to its own server infrastructure, built on the [cyclone](http://cyclone.io) web framework and backed by pypy.

-It's been rewritten in Go using [go-web](https://github.com/fiorix/go-web), another experimental web anti-framework similar to web.py, tornado and cyclone.
-It's a tool to speed up the development and avoid repeating the same code over and over on web applications.
+It's been rewritten in Go using [go-web](https://github.com/fiorix/go-web).

 Database
 --------